 In addition, Valentin Rodriguez has an extensive civil practice, having represented plaintiffs and defendants alike in all sorts of matters, relating to discrimination cases, civil rights, contract disputes, and the like.
 He has achieved significant jury verdicts in civil cases involving civil rights violations.
-Settlements have also resulted in significant federal civil rights cases involving the Americans With Disabilities Act, Title VII (sex discrimination), and race discrimination.
+Settlements have also resulted in significant federal civil rights cases involving the Americans With Disabilities Act, Title VII (sex discrimination), the Whistleblower Act, the Fair Labor Standards Act, and race discrimination.

 In particular, Val Rodriguez is known for his civil rights cases that have changed the laws in Florida.
 For example, he was able to successfully challenge a state and federal law requiring CDL license holders to speak English.
 He was able to overturn loitering ordinances in Riviera Beach, Florida.